SkafteNicki/dtu_mlops/s1_development_environment/command_line.md

 1. The **prompt** is the part where you type your commands.
 It usually contains the name of the current directory you are in, followed by some kind of symbol: `$`, `>`, `:` are the usual ones.
-It can also contain other information, such as in the case of the above image, which also shows the current `conda` environment.
+It can also contain other information, such as the current Python virtual environment.
 2. The **command** is the actual command you want to execute.
 For example, `ls` or `cd`.
 3. The **options** (or flags) modify the command's behavior.
 They often start with a hyphen (`-`) or double hyphen (`--`).
 For example, `-l` in `ls -l`.